LonglongaaaGo/longlongaaago.github.io/_pages/about.md

 **News (2024)**
 - I am currently working at Nasdaq Verafin as an AI research intern.
+- On November 21, 2024, I successfully defended my Ph.D. thesis!
+I am deeply grateful to my supervisors, Dr. Xianta Jiang, Dr. Hanli Zhao, and Dr. Yuanzhu Chen, for their invaluable guidance and support throughout this journey.
+I also sincerely thank my committee members, Dr. Minglun Gong, Dr. XiaoGang Jin, Dr. Yongliang Yang, Dr. Karteek Popuri, and Dr. Matthew Hamilton, for their insightful feedback and encouragement.
+A special thank you to my colleagues Tao Wang, Dr. Zili Yi, Dr. Kang Qiao, Dr. Jingjing, and all my wonderful peers at Memorial University of Newfoundland, Wenzhou University and Nasdaq, for their unwavering support and collaboration!
 - On Nov.
 14, 2024, I gave an oral presentation at the 33rd [NECEC](https://necec.ieeenl.ca/) conference for our recent document image restoration algorithm, with an audience of 30 attendees.
 - On Sep.
 23, 2024, I gave a talk to share my experience in university and postgraduate study life at  Digital Media Technology, Communication University of Zhejiang, with an audience of 120 attendees.
 - On August 30, 2024, I gave a talk on our recent work in text document restoration at Nasdaq Verafin, with an audience of 45 attendees.